renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 category: Python
 ---

-In this guide, I will show you how to deploy a Django application to Heroku using Semaphore.
-I will be using a barebones, open-source [Django repository](https://github.com/ervinb/django_example) on GitHub.
+In this guide, we will show you how to deploy a Django application to Heroku using Semaphore.
+We will be using a barebones, open-source [Django repository](https://github.com/ervinb/django_example) on GitHub.
 Feel free to fork it and use it to follow along if you don't have a project already set up.

-The sample application will be deployed automatically by Semaphore each time the master branch is built successfully.
-Semaphore let's us easily setup this kind of deployment which is also known as continuous deployment.
+The sample application will be deployed automatically by Semaphore every time all tests pass on the master branch.
+Semaphore lets us easily set up this kind of deployment which is also known as continuous deployment.
 With this in place, we can be sure that we have a working code on our server at all times.